 All Internode ADSL2+, Fibre to the Home, and NBN services support access to the Internet via IPv6.
 IPv6 is enabled by default for new Internode customers.

 Current/existing customers can enable IPv6 by logging into My Internode and using the IPv6 Settings tool in the My Services section.

 Once enabled, customers are presented with a dual-stack configuration (each login has an IPv4 and an IPv6 address), so customers have native access to both the IPv4 and IPv6 Internet.
 All customers receive a static /56 IPv6 prefix via DHCPv6 Prefix Delegation.

 All ADSL2+ Routers currently sold by Internode support IPv6.
 For more information on ADSL2+ Routers, see our ADSL2+ Hardware page.

-Direct dual-stack IPv6 connectivity to our Global network - with a static IPv6 address allocation (including BGP routing and IPv6 transit) - is available via Ethernet or Fibre cross-connect or to co-located customers in any of the following locations:
+Direct dual-stack IPv6 connectivity to our Global network - with a static IPv6 address allocation (including BGP routing and IPv6 transit) - is available via Ethernet or Fibre cross-connect or to co-located customers in any of our points of presence.

 See the following links for further information about IPv6, or for IPv6 content: